apurvwagh/DevOps-interview-questions-/AWS-Senerio-set1.md

 ==============================

-7: In EKS, your stateful pod using an EBS volume is stuck in Pending.
-Why doesn't it reschedule?
+7) **In EKS, your stateful pod using an EBS volume is stuck in Pending.
+Why doesn't it reschedule?**

 Ans: EBS volumes are limited to a single Availability Zone.
 If EKS places the pod on a node in a different AZ, the volume cannot attach.
 Make sure your node group includes nodes in the same AZ as the volume.
 The most common reason is an Availability Zone mismatch.